Once you have decided on the courses you want to apply for, and have checked that you are eligible to apply, you can begin your SATAC application.

 Check your STAT score online

-If you sit the STAT in South Australia or the Northern Territory in 2018, SATAC will receive your results from ACER approximately two weeks later.
+If you sit the STAT in South Australia or the Northern Territory in 2019 or 2020, SATAC will receive your results from ACER approximately two weeks later.
 Once your results are received you will be able to check them online.
 SATAC will also send you a written statement of your results.

-Statutory declaration for rural and remote entry to courses
+Statutory declaration for rural, remote and Northern Territory residency entry to courses

-A number of courses at Flinders University and the University of Adelaide have a subquota of places for eligible students applying for rural or remote entry.
-Applicants who are are eligible to apply for rural and remote entry to such courses must submit a statutory declaration to SATAC within ten working days if applying for a Flinders University course, or five working days if applying for a program at the University of Adelaide, of submitting their SATAC application.
+A number of courses at Charles Darwin University, Flinders University and the University of Adelaide have a subquota of places for eligible students applying for rural, remote or Northern Territory residency entry.
+Applicants who are are eligible to apply for rural, remote or Northern Territory residency entry to such courses must submit a statutory declaration to SATAC within ten working days if applying for a Charles Darwin University or Flinders University course, or five working days if applying for a program at the University of Adelaide, of submitting their SATAC application.
 You can download a copy of the statutory declaration form below.

 For further information on rural and remote entry, please check the individual course entries.